For many householders, energy bills are one of the most costly outgoings on their budgets. We look at Ofgem back billing policy and what is does.

 Smart meters aren’t compulsory, however.
 There are also doubts in the industry about whether energy suppliers will be able to fit 53 million smart meters in 30 million premises before the deadline.

 We’ve seen again and again that when an industry refuses to abide by good business practice guidelines, then the regulator has to step in.
 This latest ruling will make a huge difference to the lives of many consumers.
 They shouldn’t have to pay back-dated energy bills when it isn’t their fault.
-A bill of over £1,000 can push many over the edge between scraping by and falling into debt and may result in you taking an instant payday direct loan.
+A bill of over £1,000 can push many over the edge between scraping by and falling into debt and may result in you taking a payday direct loan.
 This will no longer happen thanks to Ofgem.